MidnattLantern/adventist-uppsala-halsa/README.md

 Search engine
 ===
 - The search engine is entirely run on client-end.
 It is run by Fuse.js.
-- Any content that can be found trough Fuse.js are stored as .json files under teh content directory.
+- Any content that can be found trough Fuse.js are stored as .json files under the content directory.

 App.tsx